 Overnight baby sitting

 Everyone has at least an occasional need for an overnight babysitter, and not everyone has family or friends who are available to handle it for them.
-In fact in many instances, family and friends are attending the same function that has the parents needing an overnight babysitter.
+In fact, in many instances, family and friends are attending the same function that has the parents needing an overnight babysitter.

-If you have babysitting skills, and particularly an existing babysitting clientele, overnight babysitting can be a low stress extension of your services.
+If you have babysitting skills, and particularly an existing babysitting clientele, overnight babysitting can be a low-stress extension of your services.
 It is even possible that you could have the kids stay in your own home overnight.
 It will be a matter of watching them, much the way you would your own children, and since it’s an overnight arrangement, they’ll be sleeping much of the time anyway.

-There are many elderly who live alone that are not quite ready for either assisted living or a even visiting nurse, but they still need some extra attention.
+There are many elderly who live alone that are not quite ready for either assisted living or even a visiting nurse, but they still need some extra attention.
 You can become an elderly companion, visiting with them periodically, keeping company with them, performing routine services, and just checking with them to be sure they’re all right.

 You may develop several clients by working with senior citizens homes, senior citizen centers, and even hospitals or geriatric health providers.
 This can be much less stressful – and a lot more satisfying – than holding a job with regular hours.

 If you need to moonlight for extra money, you may have to think out-of-the-box to find a suitable situation that will be less stressful than a regular part-time job.
 This list should get you started.